 Admission rules for candidates with Polish diplomas

 Recruitment will be possible for candidates with a master's, bachelor's, engineering or equivalent diploma obtained in any field of study.

 The results of the oral exam in English will be taken into account in the recruitment procedure, mainly based on the books from the list, which will be published in the IRK system by the date specified in the recruitment resolution and on the website of the Faculty of Archaeology of the University of Warsaw in the recruitment section.
 The questions will mainly concern general archaeological issues, including history, methodology of archaeology, methods of archaeological research and the specificity of the specialization in which the candidate wants to develop at the second-cycle studies.

 Candidates will be assessed on a scale of 0 to 30 points.

-Reading list for the oral exam:
+Literature for the exam:

 - Bahn, P. (ed.), Archaeology: The Essential Guide to Our Human Past, Smithsonian Books, 2017

 - Balme, J., Paterson, A. (ed.), Archaeology in Practice: a Student Guide to Archaeological Analyses, Oxford, 2014